Why Does My Dog Chase its Tail?

-A recent study conducted by Hasan Batmaz and colleagues from the University of Uludag, Turkey, found that dogs exhibiting compulsive tail chasing engaged in this activity for a minimum of 60 seconds per bout, several times a day.
+A recent study conducted by Hasan Batmaz and colleagues from the University of Uludag, Turkey, found that dogs who are exhibiting compulsive tail chasing engaged in this activity for a minimum of 60 seconds per bout, several times a day.
 Additionally, “all owners reported that their dogs commonly whined, barked or growled during tail chasing,” according to Dr. Batmaz, a member of the university’s Faculty of Veterinary Medicine, and his team.
 They observed dogs rapidly spinning in tight circles over and over again.
-The canines would also sometimes back up against a wall and stare at their tail or sit in a corner in an apparent effort to grasp the tail.
+The canines would also sometimes back up against a wall and stare at their tail or sit in a corner in an apparent effort to grasp their tail.

-Lisa Peterson, a dog breeder who is the director of communications for the American Kennel Club, says that while tail chasing is usually just a puppy thing that happens when young pups discover they have a tail, it can also be influenced by a dog’s age, sex and breed.
+Lisa Peterson, a dog breeder who is the director of communications for the American Kennel Club, says that while tail chasing is usually just a puppy thing that happens when young pups discover they have a tail, it can also be influenced by a dog’s age, sex, and breed.
 Dogs with OCD will remain obsessed with their tails long past puppyhood.
 Females and certain breeds also tend to chase their tails more.

 The majority of dogs with obsessive tail chasing in the recent study were found to suffer from high cholesterol, with HDL and LDL cholesterol both significantly higher than in dogs that only chased their tails on occasion.
-High amounts of cholesterol may clog cell membranes at the microscopic level, affecting flows of brain hormones involved in mood and behavior.
+High amounts of cholesterol may clog cell membranes at the microscopic level, affecting the flows of brain hormones involved in mood and behavior.
 High cholesterol has also been linked to people who suffer from panic attacks and/or OCD.

 If you suspect that your dog might chase its tail too often and could have high cholesterol, experts suggest the following:

-Schedule a visit with your veterinarian A simple blood test can determine your dog’s cholesterol levels.
+A simple blood test can determine your dog’s cholesterol levels.
 It’s a good idea to do this on at least an annual basis, since high cholesterol can be associated with many other health issues, including:

 - Kidney disorders